lawrie/blackicemxbook/BlackSoC/BlackSoC.md

 ## BlackSoC examples

-For each program to be run and specifically for each BlackSoC example program, there is a configuration file, [icosoc.cfg][], that defines what modules the program uses, what pins they are connected to and other parameters.
+For each user program including the BlackSoC example programs, there is a configuration file, [icosoc.cfg][], that defines what modules the program uses, what pins they are connected to and other parameters.

 There is a python program, icosoc.py, that generates all the run time files including the top-level Verilog file, the pcf file, C header files, a hex image file for the C program, and an include file for the Makefile.

-The icosoc.py python program processes all configuration files and uses the python program associated with each module to generates C programs and headers for the API for that module.
+The icosoc.py python program processes the configuration file and uses the python program associated with each module to generates C programs and headers for the API for that module.

 There is also main.c program that defines the top-level C program to be run.
 The C program uses the APIs defined by the <module>.py files.
 You can also use extra C filesc and herader files.